seejux/WifiFridaLoader/README.md

-Run frida on port 0.0.0.0
+Run frida on IP 0.0.0.0
-i personally use it to connect frida-server through Termux
+I personally use it to connect frida-server through Termux.

+This app also features installing latest frida version.
+You can also run frida-server, stop it or simply check its current state.